Are energy prices creating a perfect storm for small businesses?

 Additionally, more than 25% of small businesses in the UK entered into long-term energy contracts back in 2022, and are facing the same issue: they may now be paying energy bills well above the market rates.
 What seemed a good idea at the time may mean they’re now locked into prices that are anything but competitive4.
 And despite ongoing negotiations by small business organisations to secure the right for small businesses to renegotiate their contracts, they haven’t achieved a favourable outcome so far.

 But the problem goes beyond small companies, as shown by Prezzo’s recent decision to shut down a third of its restaurants due to escalating expenses.
 Within the past year, utility bills have more than doubled, ingredient prices have skyrocketed and the company’s finances have been hit by “double-digit wage inflation”5.

 “This is no joke for a small manufacturer, retailer, or coffee shop.
 Energy is a fundamental requirement to keep the business operating; it’s one of the essentials, and a significant increase in its cost will have a direct negative impact on margins and profitability.”

 Other challenges for small businesses

 It’s not just the energy price surges that are causing havoc for small businesses, either.
-There are other issues at play, including a hike in shipping costs and shortages of both raw materials and key staff – which, in turn, lead to higher costs.
-Business rates relief for retail and hospitality businesses ended on 31 March, and National Insurance contributions increased by 1.25% on 1 April.3
+There are other issues at play, including a hike in shipping costs, shortages of both raw materials and key staff – which, in turn, lead to higher costs – and rising food prices that are putting pressure on their family’s finances.

 “A typical small business employing 7 or 8 staff could have to find up to an additional £3,000, and hard-pressed staff are going to see their earnings, or the one benefit of any wage rise, diminish,” says Philip.